 Fly fishing is an amazing sport.
 As you grow you’ll find yourself casting while standing in a river (sometimes under), on lakes, in boats or even in the sea.
 Having a fishing vest ensures you have all the tools and gear you need, right in front of you when you’re out on the water.
-Plus, it gives you a platform to work on for fly tying etc. A vest is a great alternative to a backpack for easy access to your tools.
+Plus, it gives you a platform to work on for fly tying etc. They are a great alternative to a backpack for easy access to your tools.

 Vests that are made from the durable material will serve you for a long time.
 I had my last one for over 5 seasons before it had to go into retirement.
 So choose wisely.

 You’ve heard us talk time and time again that quality is everything when selecting fly fishing gear.
 So if you can afford to spend that little bit extra for quality, you won’t regret it.
 It’s better to have, and love, a few great pieces of gear than be sitting atop a mountain of junk!